 Programs and activities funded by the United States Department of Labor under the Workforce Innovation and Opportunity Act (WIOA) are subject to federal equal opportunity laws and regulations.
 The SCWDB, as a recipient of federal funds, is obligated to comply with the nondiscrimination and equal opportunity provisions of the Workforce Innovation and Opportunity Act in admission or access to, opportunity or treatment in, or employment in the administration of or in connection with any program funded in whole or in part with WIOA funds.
-Section 188 of the WIOA describes the prohibition against discrimination on the basis of race, color, religion, gender, national origin, age, disability, political affiliation or belief, and for beneficiaries only, citizenship and participation in WIOA programs.
+Section 188 of the WIOA describes the prohibition against discrimination on the basis of race, color, religion, gender (including pregnancy, childbirth, and related medical conditions, sex stereotyping, transgender status, and gender identity), national origin (including limited English proficiency), age, disability, political affiliation or belief, and for beneficiaries only, citizenship and participation in WIOA programs.